Alien-AV/gangster-game/README.md

 Open `index.html` in any modern web browser.
 No build step or server is required.

 You start with only the ability to extort with the boss.
 As you perform actions new options will unlock.
-Use the buttons to recruit mooks, assign them to patrols, recruit lieutenants and buy businesses.
+Mooks automatically patrol your territory, so you only need to recruit them.
+Hire lieutenants and buy businesses as you expand.
 Progress bars show how long each action takes.

 This prototype intentionally uses a very minimal user interface to focus purely on testing the core gameplay loop.